Mishika-D/Mishika_BlueStampPortfolio/index.md

 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE

+I completed my modifications for my third milestone.
+I successfully added LEDs to my robot, which turn on based on the robot's movement.
+I also designed a case to house my breadboards.
+Using I2C, I got my original nano board to communicate with an additional esp 32, of whos pins are connected to my LEDs.
+In the beginning, I simmulated how this modification would go using tinkercad.
+I initially wanted my LEDs to light up based on servo movement, so to mimic that I added a potentiometer (since there was no joystick) and servos along with the LEDs.
+I also wrote code based on the movement of the servos.
+When I started the actual build of my modification, I realized it woud be much easier to have my code read the joystick position rather than the servo positon.
+This is because my original code already reads the position of the joystick, which already correlate to movement on my robot.
+Also, my previous code was written based on the potentiometer, which meant I had to change aspects of my code at some point.
+Using my original code made debugging and troubleshooting simpler since I knew it would work with my robot.

 # Second Milestone